GUIDELINE for Feline bartonellosis

 Epidemiological evidence and experimental studies have demonstrated the important role of fleas in the transmission of B. henselae and B. clarridgeiae between cats.
 B. henselae is naturally transmitted among cats by the flea Ctenocephalides felis felis, or by flea faeces.

 Bartonella henselae was experimentally transmitted among cats by transferring fleas fed on naturally infected cats to SPF cats, and by intradermal inoculation of excrement collected from fleas fed on B. henselae-infected cats (Chomel et al., 1996).
-This has demonstrated that both the vector and the cat – through scratches – may transmit the organism.
-Infection is amplified in the flea hindgut, and B. henselae can persist in the environment in flea faeces for at least nine days (Finkelstein et al., 2002).
+This has demonstrated that both the vector and the cat – through scratches – can transmit the organism.
+B. henselae is amplified in the flea hindgut and can persist in the environment in flea faeces for at least nine days (Finkelstein et al., 2002).
 Using a quantitative real-time PCR, B. henselae DNA was detected in both fleas and their faeces for the entire 12-day life span of the arthropod, starting at 24 hours after the blood meal (Bouhsira et al., 2013).

 Blood transfusion represents a risk: cats have been experimentally infected with B. henselae and B. clarridgeiae by intravenous or intramuscular inoculation with infected cat blood (Abbott et al., 1997).